 Every once in a while I see a picture that I know will be good before I take it.
 I create the picture by moving positions several times until the parts all come together.
 I spotted the balloons at ASU homecoming; they seemed to be begging to become a picture.

+I hope everyone had a Happy Halloween.
 Every once in awhile I really blow it.
 I had this beautiful white heron and didn't notice that the grass between me and the bird would translate to a blurry blob in the middle of the picture.
 I also learned why shooting RAW files is so important.
 The bright white in the middle of the bird I lost the detail of the feathers.
 If I had shot RAW, I could have gone back to the original file and reset the exposure.
 Sometimes I learn more from the ones I blow then the ones I get right.